 - Start: Click this button to start the cluster.
 For a running cluster, this button is replaced by a Stop button.

 - Edit: Click this button to edit a cluster’s configuration.

 - (An elipse): This button has a sub-list of options such as editing the cluster’s node bootstrap script, cloning, deleting, and setting the cluster as the default.

-Click an active cluster to see the resources and public and private IP addresses of its master and worker nodes.
+Click an active cluster to see the resources and public and private IP addresses of its coordinator and worker nodes.

 The Node Bootstrap Logs are also available on the Clusters page of the QDS UI, as part of Nodes table for a running cluster.
 On the Clusters page, below a running cluster, the number of nodes in the cluster is displayed next to Nodes.
 Click the number to see the Nodes table.

 You can use the search box to enter a cluster ID or label to find the closest matching cluster (useful if the list of clusters is too long to be displayed in full).

 Click the filter icon on the clusters UI page to filter the cluster by its status or type.

 The search box and expanded filter options for clusters are as shown in the following figure.